 Start your family tree before you go

-Start working on your family tree before your trip.
-This will help you pinpoint specific things you want to find out about your family when you arrive at the Family History Library.
+You can get a jump start on your family tree before you visit the Family History Library.
+This will help you pinpoint specific things you want to find out about your family when you arrive.

 You already have access to many of the free resources at the Family History Library on your home computer.
 To start your family tree:

 - Choose “Join for Free”.
 If you are a member of the Church of Jesus Christ of Latter-day Saints and you already have a user name and password for LDS.org or another Church site, sign in with that information.